Universality in minor-closed graph classes: Preliminaries

 \subsection{Bounded Expansion}

-For $r\in \mathbb{N}$, a graph $H$ is an \hdefn{$r$}{shallow minor} of a graph $G$ if there is a model $(X_v)_{v\in V(H)}$ of $H$ in $G$ such that each subgraph $X_v$ has radius at most $r$. \citet{Sparsity} introduced the following definition (for finite graphs $G$).
-Let
+For $r\in \NN$, a graph $H$ is an \hdefn{$r$}{shallow minor} of a graph $G$ if there is a model $(X_v)_{v\in V(H)}$ of $H$ in $G$ such that each subgraph $X_v$ has radius at most $r$. \citet{Sparsity} introduced the following definition for finite graphs. \note{Revised here in response to referee's comment.} For any (possibly infinite) graph $G$, let

 We only consider finite $H$ in this definition, since average degree is not well-defined for infinite graphs.